 Your marketing should be specific to each buyer persona—that’s how you get unique sales.
 Today’s savvy consumer knows when they’re the recipient of blind marketing.
 Generalizations are a turn-off, so aim for personalization at every turn.

-You’re stepping into an exciting and challenging role.
+You’re stepping into an exciting and challenging role as a chief marketing officer.
 Remember, the more information you have from the get-go, the better.
 Stay focused, and be confident.
 You’re there to drive value for your employees and customers alike.
 Moreover, that’s precisely where your value can make you indispensable.